Miragon/miranum-ide/apps/miranum-console/README.md

 Please find our official docs [here](https://miranum.com/docs/components/miranum-ide/intro-miranum-ide).

-The Miranum Modeler is one component of our collection of *VS Code Plugins*.
+The Miranum Console is one component of our collection of *VS Code Plugins*.
-It allows you to model BPMN 2.0 Diagrams that can be used with Camunda Platform 7.
+It provides a UI and helps you to scaffold your digitization project and deploy process artefacts.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Features

-* Create and edit processes for Camunda Platform 7 and enhance them with technical attributes.
-* Use the text editor for changes directly in the XML file.
+* Scaffolding your digitization project.
-* Use the integrated *Token Simulation* to simulate your process flow.
+* Deploy your process artefacts.

 <p align="right">(<a href="#top">back to top</a>)</p>